Is the Guava Lotus Travel Bassinet and Crib Worth It? (Not Sponsored Review!)

 Why the Guava Lotus?

-This was my first question.
 Why the Guava Lotus over any other travel bed?

-Specifications of the Guava Lotus Bassinet and Crib
+Ease of Transporting the Guava Lotus

 guava lotus bassinet